Yes, the US is under cyberattacks – constantly

 - On January 3, 2018, the US Department of Homeland Security (DHS) announced that a former employee had made an unauthorized copy of a database containing the personal information of more than 240,000 current and former DHS employees.

 - In March 2018, JokerStash, a hacking syndicate, announced that it will release information on more than 5 million credit and debit cards stolen from Lord and Taylor and Saks Fifth Avenue.

-- According to the DHS and FBI, Russian government hackers targeted multiple U.S. critical infrastructure sectors, including energy, nuclear, commercial facilities, water, aviation and manufacturing during March 2018.
+- According to the DHS and FBI, Russian government hackers targeted multiple U.S. critical infrastructure sectors, including energy, nuclear, commercial facilities, water, aviation, and manufacturing in March 2018.

-- On March 22, the computer systems of the City of Atlanta were breached by a ransomware attack which crippled the city’s online systems.
-The hackers locked the data and would only unlock once they received $51,000 in bitcoins.
+- On March 22, the computer systems of the City of Atlanta were breached by a ransomware attack that crippled the city’s online systems.
+The hackers locked the data and would only unlock it once they received $51,000 in bitcoins.

-- In March 2018, hackers tried to shut down the 911-system of Baltimore.
-The threat was isolated successfully and no other servers or systems across the city’s network were effected.
+- In March 2018, hackers tried to shut down the Baltimore 911 system.
+The threat was isolated successfully and no other servers or systems across the city’s network were affected.

 - On March 25, Boeing was hit by a cyberattack.
 Few machines of the company were attacked, while the production equipment remained safe.